kyoukaya/hoxy/readme.md

 Hoxy is a proxy server designed to intercept, decrypt, and process Girl's Frontline game data.
 Modified data can not be written back to the request or response at this point and only the global server is supported.
+Hoxy also blocks requests to telemetry or ad domains that are frequently contacted if connecting from an android emulator.
+The block list is currently hardcoded in `/proxy/filters.go` but may be configurable through a config file in the future.

 ## Modules